jerbob92/hallway-original/README.md

 # Hallway Original - Data API restored

 This is a forked project of the Singly API.
-Recently Singly decides to do a major overhaul on their API, removing almost everything I wanted to use.
+Recently Singly decided to do a major overhaul on their API, removing almost everything I wanted to use.
 So here is the version with everything in it, and some patches backported.

-I will soon make the documentation available somewhere else, as it's likely Singly will remove it from their website soon.
+I will make the documentation available somewhere else, as it's likely Singly will remove it from their website soon.

 This is an open source project to help developers build amazing applications